kapouer/raja/doc/REST.md

 DELETE /collection
 {method: DELETE, url: /collection, data: list}
 each element in the list contains its unique identifier (and possibly only that)

+In conclusion, note that

+* DELETE /list/element
+  is represented by a message to the parent list.
+* PUT /list/element
+  is represented by two messages, one to the element and one to the parent list.